Veterinary Science courses for 2021

 Why study Veterinary Science at Bristol?

 Because they have studied the underpinning science, Bristol graduates are adept as problem solvers, innovators and entrepreneurs.
-Around a fifth of Bristol veterinary students take the opportunity to intercalate into another science course between years three and four.
+Around a fifth of our students take the opportunity to intercalate into another science course between years three and four.
 It is a requirement of the Royal College of Veterinary Surgeons that all UK veterinary students undertake 38 weeks of extramural studies on farms and in veterinary establishments.
 Bristol has a network of placements to help you find the experiences you need.

 What kind of student would this course suit?

-You can excel in veterinary science if you are highly motivated, intelligent, an excellent communicator and an innovative problem solver with a passion for animals and science.
+You can excel in veterinary science if you are highly motivated, intelligent, an excellent communicator and an innovative problem solver with a passion for animals and their people.

 How is this course taught and assessed?

 The course is taught through a mixture of lectures and practical classes to develop clinical, animal-handling and laboratory skills.
-Facilitated small- and large-group activities and directed self-education will develop your independent learning and problem-solving skills.
+Facilitated small- and large-group activities and directed self-education will develop your independent learning, team work and problem-solving skills.